Man arrested on suspicion of gross negligence manslaughter over North Sea crash

 It had been anchored while waiting for a berth to become available at the Port of Killingholme, on the River Humber, Crowley said.

+“I was also pleased to have been informed that early indications suggest that both vessels are now expected to stay afloat and that the Solong can be towed away from the shore, and salvage operations can get under way.

+“I will continue to monitor the response and have asked for regular updates, including on any potential environmental impacts, across government and our agencies.”

-Transport minister Mike Kane told MPs on Tuesday that the Solong “continues to burn” and is expected to sink.
+Transport minister Mike Kane told MPs on Tuesday that the Solong “continues to burn” at sea.

+The minister said something went “terribly wrong” for the crash to happen and there was “no evidence” of foul play.

+There were fears Solong was carrying sodium cyanide but shipping company Ernst Russ, which manages the vessel, said that was not the case.

 Smoke is continuing to billow from the ship.